tinyworldmap/tiny-world-map/README.md

 new L.GridLayer.TinyWorld().addTo(map)
 ```

-The `TinyWorld` constructor takes the following options: `backgroundColor`, `textColor`, `borderColor`, `borderFillColor`, `textStrokeColor` (helps separate the text from the rest), `cityFont` (e.g. `"12px Arial"`), `countryFont`, and `dotColor`.
+The `TinyWorld` constructor accepts several options: `backgroundColor`, `textColor`, `borderColor`, `borderFillColor`, `textStrokeColor` (which helps separate the text from the rest), `cityFont` (e.g. `"12px Arial"`), `countryFont`, and `dotColor`.

-If `dotColor` is set, every city is marked with a dot.
-This makes the map usable even when using a stripped-down version of tinyworldmap that doesn't include country borders:
+If `dotColor` is specified, each city is marked with a dot.
+This enhances usability when using the stripped-down version of tinyworldmap that excludes country borders:

 <kbd><img src="images/dotcolor.png" /></kbd>

 ### As a fallback map

-In offline-first web applications, caching image-based maps at all zoom levels is not possible.
-Raster maps consist of billions of 256x256 tiles, with a combined size of terabytes.
+In offline-first web applications, caching image-based maps at all zoom levels is impractical due to the vast number of tiles, resulting in terabytes of data.

-This repository provides a [service worker](service-worker.js) to make your maps work offline.
+This repository provides a [service worker](service-worker.js) to enable offline functionality for your maps.

-The strategy is simple: when the service worker is installed, the fallback map is preloaded and all visited pages are cached, but the base map is not.
-Cached data is never used while the user can reach the server.
-When offline, the cached pages are served.
+The service worker strategy is straightforward: when the service worker is installed, the fallback map is preloaded and all visited pages are cached.
+However, the base map is not cached.
+Cached data is only used when the user is offline.
 Furthermore, the service worker intercepts requests to the OSM tile server, generating replacement tiles locally using tinyworldmap.

-Before using this service worker, alter the sections marked `IMPORTANT`, and [register the service worker](https://web.dev/articles/service-workers-registration).
-Attribute OpenStreetMap and tinyworldmap in your tile layer:
+Before employing this service worker, modify the sections marked `IMPORTANT`, and [register the service worker](https://web.dev/articles/service-workers-registration).
+Attribute OpenStreetMap and tinyworldmap in your tile layer as follows:

 ```js
 L.tileLayer('https://tile.openstreetmap.org/{z}/{x}/{y}.png', {